xieyuheng/inner/books/boundaries-as-types/src/01-cell-complexes.md

 - One problem is that a function type is directed
-  (we do not have general method to reverse any function), but in a cell-complex, the a cell has no direction
+  (we do not have general method to reverse any function), but in a cell complex, the a cell has no direction

   - But we used minus sign when composing edges in `path`, is it not about direction?